These are the last-minute changes the Senate made to the $1.7 trillion omnibus

 Compensation for victims of terrorism

 The bill, called the Fairness for 9/11 Families Act, had stalled amid opposition from Sen. Tom Cotton (R-Ark.) over it initially not including the Beirut victims.
-The compromise was offered as an amendment to the 2023 funding bill and passed the Senate 93 to 4.
+The compromise was offered as an amendment to the 2023 funding bill and passed the Senate 93-4.

 Using forfeited property to help Ukraine